syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 ![](SfDataGrid_images/PDF/ExcludeGroup.png)

-#### Exporting SfDataGrid from particular starting page
+### Exporting the SfDataGrid from Particular Starting Page

-SfDataGrid allows to export the data from a particular staring position using the below option
+The SfDataGrid allows exporting the data from a particular staring position using the following options:

 * StartPageIndex
 * StartPoint

-##### StartPageIndex
+#### StartPageIndex

-SfDataGrid allows you to export the data to a particular starting page by using the [DataGridPdfExportOption.StartPageIndex](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~StartPageIndex.html) property.
+The SfDataGrid allows exporting the data to a particular starting page by using the [DataGridPdfExportOption.StartPageIndex](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~StartPageIndex.html) property.

 {% tabs %}
 {% highlight c# %}